luismayta/hadenlabs-terraform-module-template/docs/contribute/git-flow.md

 ## Getting started

-To follow the instructions in this guide and start contributing to terraform-module-template project on Gitlab:
+To follow the instructions in this guide and start contributing to terraform-module-template project on Github:

-1.  **Fork** the repo on GitLab
+1.  **Fork** the repo on GitHub
 2.  **Clone** the project to your own machine

 To synchronize with the main repository, add it to the remotes: